menu

 University of Wisconsin Oshkosh is an urban neighborhood (based on population density) located in Oshkosh, Wisconsin.

 University of Wisconsin Oshkosh real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the University of Wisconsin Oshkosh neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the University of Wisconsin Oshkosh neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics